-The Glory Group has set a long-term goal of 30% reduction in CO2 emissions from the 2005 levels by its products during use and is engaged in developing environmentally friendly products in order to achieve a low-carbon society as it continuously engages in environmental conservation efforts.
+The Glory Group has set a long-term goal of 30% reduction in CO2 emissions from the 2005 levels in 2030 by its products during use and is engaged in developing environmentally friendly products in order to achieve a low-carbon society as it continuously engages in environmental conservation efforts.
 We conduct life cycle assessments (LCAs) in response to customer requests to evaluate the environmental impact at every stage of the product life cycle, from material procurement and customer use to final disposal.

 Our product assessments during new product development cover over 60 categories, from energy efficiency to reuse-recycling, and we compare products under development to those that already exist.
 Through these assessments, products that meet standards such as electric power use efficiency are at least 15% better than existing products, and chemical substance regulation-compliant, are designated as G-Eco products in accordance with in-house standards.

 22% of our new products released in fiscal year 2019 were designated as G-Eco products.
 The coin and banknote recyclers for cashiers for financial markets (RB-700) use 20% less electricity during operation compared to their predecessors and achieved recyclable rates of 85%.

 Glory designates materials regulated by the RoHS Directive, REACH Regulation, and other laws and regulations in the Glory Specified Chemical Substances List.
 It also stipulates banned materials in the Green Procurement Standards to facilitate the thorough management of chemical substances contained in our products.